 Davis: That’s remarkable that that ideological influence continues even after the fall of the Soviet Union.

 You write that hate speech crimes often don’t require a victim in order to be prosecuted.
-Now, that seems odd to a lot of people because you usually have to be standing to sue somebody in court for damages.
+Now, that seems odd to a lot of people because you usually have to have standing to sue somebody in court for damages.
 How is hate speech being treated differently?

 Coleman: Hate speech is an outlier.
 It’s different to a lot of the normal ways that the criminal law operates.
 And one of the ways you mentioned is in terms of the lack of a victim.